Apple's iPhone 4S breaks early order record

-People who want the new $200 (127.71 pounds) Apple iPhone 4S may have to get in line on Friday because U.S. wireless phone carriers appear to have sold out.
+People who want the new $200 Apple iPhone 4S may have to get in line on Friday because U.S. wireless phone carriers appear to have sold out.

-Sprint Nextel, which is selling the iPhone for the first time, said it sold all of its $200 iPhone 4S and is not taking back orders.
+Sprint Nextel (S.N), which is selling the iPhone for the first time, said it sold all of its $200 iPhone 4S and is not taking back orders.
 Sprint still is selling more expensive versions of the phone with higher memory.

 Orders for the latest iPhone, the last product the company introduced before the death of its co-founder Steve Jobs, surpassed 1 million in the first 24 hours, beating Apple's previous one-day record of 600,000 sales for the iPhone 4, according to Apple.